Pakistan Tehreek-e-Insaf: Protests and civil disobedience

 PTI launched its first dharna on 14 August 2014.
 The party was involved in laying siege and paralyzing the capital of Pakistan, Islamabad, to stop the Government from functioning.
 PTI was charged with targeting Pakistan Television and parliament, as well as law enforcement.
 The party founder, Imran Khan, burned his utility bills to encourage participants to join his protest against rising electricity prices.

-Justice Wajihuddin tribunal

-PTI's former leader and head of the party's election tribunal investigated corruption and fraud, as well as internal election rigging within PTI.
-His tribunal expelled Secretary-General Jahangir Tareen, PTI's KPK Chief Minister Pervez Khattak, and senior leader Nadir Laghari for manipulating intra-party polls.
-It also reported fraud in party funds.
-Later, Wajihuddin was expelled from the party by Imran Khan.

 Attacks on journalists and harassment of women by alleged PTI supporters

 PTI supporters have been reported to have attacked media personnel during their protest demonstrations.
 Several female journalists have reported harassment by party workers.
 The harassment of women has also been reported at PTI's gatherings.

 During PTI's public protests, Geo News DSNGs had to remove their stickers to escape vandalism by party workers.
 PTI workers also attacked the Geo News Islamabad office.

 Allegations of conspiracy to dissolve government using judiciary

 PTI's former president, Makhdoom Javed Hashmi, has alleged that Imran Khan was conspiring with the Chief Justice of Pakistan, Nasirul Mulk. to dissolve the government of Nawaz Sharif.